rj-oidc/e2e-action-workflows/workshop/exercise-1/1_repo-project-management.md

 1. Open [issue-assigned.yml](/.github/workflows/issue-assigned.yml) in new tab.
-2. Edit the file and add `assigned` trigger.
+2. Uncomment the issue trigger and remove `workflow_dispatch` line.

 Following is the yaml for file.
 This workflow will get trigerred whenever a new issue is created.
 ```yaml